AGRINFO AGRINFO logo

 What are the major implications for exporting countries?

-Compliance with the EU animal health requirements is necessary for a third country to be approved to export to the EU.
-The specific requirements for third countries exporting to the EU are described in Animal health requirements for third countries exporting to the EU – explained.
+Compliance with the EU animal health requirements is necessary for a non-EU country to be approved to export the following to the EU: animals (terrestrial and aquatic), germinal products, foods of animal origin (meat, dairy/milk, eggs, casings, certain fishery products), and processed animal ingredients in composite products.
+The specific requirements for non-EU countries exporting to the EU are described in Animal health requirements for third countries exporting to the EU – explained.

 Resources